-If you withdraw or suspend from your course then your fee liability may reduce.
-Any reduction in your liability for tuition fees will be calculated from the date of your withdrawal which is determined by the date that UWE receive written notification of your decision to withdraw or suspend.
+If you withdraw or suspend from your course then your fee liability may be reduced.
+Any reduction in your liability for tuition fees will be calculated based on the date UWE receives written notification of your decision to withdraw or suspend.